NYC gas tops $3 a gallon as prices rise nationwide

 The average price for diesel fuel rose 5 cents, to $3.14.

-In NYC, prices above $3 aren't hard to find — the average was $3.03 as of Monday morning.
+In New York City, prices above $3 aren't hard to find.
+The average was $3.03 as of Monday morning.

-Some stations topped the $3 mark Monday morning on Long Island, although the average is $2.95.
+But some stations on Long Island topped the $3 mark Monday, although the average there is $2.95 per gallon.
 In New Jersey, the average is $2.88.

 The highest prices in NYC found Monday morning were: